josephg/bijective-varint-js/README.md

  * will fail (throw an exception) if you pass a number which does not fit within
  * the safe range.
  **/
-export declare function varintEncodeIntoBN(num: bigint, dest: Uint8Array, offset: number): number;
+function varintEncodeIntoBN(num: bigint, dest: Uint8Array, offset: number): number;

 /**
  * Decode the varint contained in a Uint8Array into a bigint.
 The number is